 The EIR prepared for the County Cannabis Ordinance evaluated whether the Cannabis Program could result in groundwater supply impacts.
 The water sources (well and rainwater capture) and estimated use proposed by the project (~530,000 gallons annually) are consistent with the assumptions and analysis in the EIR.
 To reduce potential groundwater impacts from implementation of the Cannabis Program, mitigation was included requiring the reporting of annual monitoring of groundwater conditions to the County as part of the annual inspections required under the ordinance.
-This monitoring is intended to identify if on-site well operations are resulting in groundwater drawdown impacts and what adaptive measures would be implemented to recover groundwater levels and protect adjacent wells.
-Because implementation of this mitigation measure would be required as part of annual commercial cannabis operations permit renewals (see Cannabis Ordinance Section 17.43G.030.X), it would provide ongoing protection of local groundwater resources.
-Thus, implementation of this requirement of the Cannabis Program would reduce this potential impact to a less-than-significant level.
+This monitoring is intended to identify if on-site well operations are resulting in groundwater drawdown impacts and what adaptive measures would be implementation of this mitigation measure would be required as part of annual commercial cannabis operations permit renewals (see Cannabis Ordinance Section 17.43G.030.X), it would provide ongoing protection of local groundwater resources.
+Thus, implementation of this requirement of the Cannabis Program would reduce this potential impact to a less-thansignificant level.
 Compliance with Section 17.43G.030.X of the County Cannabis Ordinance has been included as mitigation measure HWQ-1 for the proposed project.